cris789/HandleStudents/README.md

 ### `.\handleStudents.exe --type kinder --gender F --input .\MOCK_DATA.csv`

 Also if you dont have a csv file the application have fake students to try the program

+To run the test, you can run the test directly

+only you to go at **test** folder.

+and the following command

+### `dotnet vstest HandleStudentUniTest.dll`